reitsmairis/tree_root_model/README.md

 #### Other:
 * The tool for converting the CityJSON files to binary format (Tile Bake Tool) is developed by the 3D Amsterdam team and available [here](https://github.com/Amsterdam/CityDataToBinaryModel).
+* The timeline for controlling the root cylinder growth visualization on the 3D Amsterdam website is developed by the 3D Amsterdam team.